Why Your Homeowners Insurance Won't Cover Airbnb

 - Review AirCover terms so you understand what Airbnb provides and what it doesn't

-- Evaluate your liability limits — consider $1M minimum, $2M if you have significant assets
+- Evaluate your liability limits, considering $1M minimum and $2M+ if you have significant assets

-- Confirm coverage for vacancy periods between bookings — some policies have vacancy clauses that limit coverage after 30–60 days of no occupancy
+- Confirm coverage for vacancy periods between bookings since some policies have vacancy clauses that limit coverage after 30 to 60 days of no occupancy

 - Update your coverage annually as your hosting income and property value change

-If you own a condo that you rent on Airbnb, don't forget that your condo insurance (HO-6) policy also likely excludes short-term rental activity and will need to be supplemented or replaced with an STR-appropriate policy.
+If you own a condo that you rent on Airbnb, don't forget that your condo insurance (HO-6) policy also likely excludes short-term rental activity and will need to be supplemented or replaced.
+If you rent out a detached unit, learn how guest house and ADU insurance coverage works as well.

 Frequently Asked Questions About Airbnb Home Insurance